 Unlike its precursors, the new St. Pete Pier has been built as a modular series of destinations, each one conveniently leading into the next, making for a cohesive adventure with new surprises at every stop.
 That means people will be able to plan an itinerary, choose their favorite landing spots, or just show up and explore.

 The St. Pete Pier incorporates many of the best trends in modern urban living.
 It’s eminently walkable.
-A tram system will make it easy for people to get from place to place.
+The Johns Hopkins All Children’s Hospital tram system will make it easy for people to get from place to place.
 The Pier has an educational component, the Tampa Bay Watch Discovery Center, which teaches visitors about local marine life and ways to protect and maintain Tampa Bay waters.
 It features several large pieces of public art, headlined by Janet Echelman’s Bending Arc, a massive, billowing net sculpture that is sure to become one of the city’s signature images.
 The Pier is as much for people who thrive on non-stop activity as it is for those who want a place for solitary contemplation.
 Perfect for morning runs, afternoon sunbathing or evening strolls.